martin12333/marti-onedrive/Dokumenty/251225.publ.dir/251212-weighted-tree-md.FILETYPE.publ.md

+too lazy to
-consider renaming the file to 251212
+to consider renaming the file to
+251212
 .tagged
-.weighted
 .lines
+.md
 .FILETYPE.publ.md

+.weighted

 🕊️ **Break reminder:** take a short pause, stretch, hum a few bars of something calm, or glance at your *topic 012* for a moment before continuing.